dwhoard/passdict/README.md

 ## Script Output
 Sample output from the script is shown below.
 ```
-$ python passdict.py 3 20
+$ python passdict.py 3 8 20

-Picking 3 words with total length of at least 20 characters.
+Picking 3 words with maximum length of 8 letters per word
+and total length of at least 20 letters.

 homework
 braid